6250+ as of November 2023. 850 Vasectomies were performed in FY22/23.

 Most men will be able to drive home without difficulty.
 If you think that you will be particularly anxious about the vasectomy, then it is a good idea for you to not drive yourself home.
 A small number of men faint after having a vasectomy.
 This is more common in men who are quite anxious prior to the procedure.

 If your three-month sperm test shows the vasectomy was successful, there can still be a failure at a later for unknown reasons.
-This is rare and is reported in the medical literature as around 1 in 5000 cases.
+It is rare and is reported in the medical literature as around 1 in 5000 cases.

-About 3% of men have returned for review in the first month after their vasectomy, usually for ongoing discomfort.
+About 3-4% of men have returned for review in the first month after their vasectomy, usually for ongoing discomfort.
 This normally settles without you doing anything apart from taking pain relief if needed.